Payment and Reviewing LOE Benefits (Prior to Final Review)

 Payment

 The amount of a partial LOE benefit is 85 per cent of the difference between a worker's pre-injury NAE and the NAE a worker earns or is able to earn in suitable and available employment or business after the injury (post-injury earnings).
-For information about pre-injury NAE, see 18-02-07, Calculating Net Average Earnings.
+For information about pre-injury NAE, refer to 18-02-07, Calculating Net Average Earnings.

 Post-injury earnings may be based on either actual employment earnings or determined earnings.